SparrowDetail/DungeonBot/README.md

 Commands used to add characters to the initiative order.
 Requires the user to enter a character name (string) and a roll modifier (integer).
 The `add` command will simply add the data to the table, while the `add_show` command will add the data and generate a new embed to display to the users.

+### `/initiative insert`
+Functions similarly to `/initiative add`, but allows the user to enter a custom roll value.
+This was implemented for those that wish to roll realworld dice over computer generated random values.

 ### `/initiative remove` and `/initiative remove_show`
 Commands used to remove characters from the initiative order.
 Requires the user to enter a character name (string) that they wish to remove.
 The `remove` command will simply remove the data from the table, while the `remove_show` command will remove the data and generate a new embed to display to the users.